 Valuation of a company needs proper forecasting of financial statements to understand future trends using certain parameters and assumptions.
 Nearly all the figures used in forecasting are directly related to net profit and revenue.
 Unfortunately, making forecasts based on these two parameters can generate data subject to multiple interpretations.
 Thus, to deal with the issue, analysts developed four methods that can be used to carry out accurate computations.

 1. Constant Growth

-The constant growth method is barely used because the assumption is that there is hardly any decline or growth in the performance of a minor company.
+The constant growth method is seldom used because the assumption is that there is hardly any decline or growth in the performance of a minor company.

 2. Numerical Growth

 In the numerical growth method, previous figures are analyzed to ascertain existing trends.
 The model predicts growth of a subsidiary at a uniform rate based on past trends.
 Also called statistical growth, numerical growth uses a number of important tools to forecast trends such as time series analysis, moving averages, and regression-based analysis.
 However, the analysis method is not applicable to companies experiencing dynamic growth such as FMCG.